kateolmstead/javascript-sdk/README.md

 ## Monetization

 PlayRM provides a flexible interface for tracking monetization events.
-This module should be called every time a player triggers a monetization event.
+This module should be called every time a user triggers a monetization event.

-This event tracks players that have monetized and the amount they have spent in total, *real* currency:
+This event tracks users that have monetized and the amount they have spent in total, *real* currency:
 * FBC (Facebook Credits)
 * USD (US Dollars)
 * OFD (offer valued in USD)

-or an in-game, *virtual* currency.
+or an in-app, *virtual* currency.

 ```javascript
 pnTransaction(transactionId, itemId, quantity, type, otherUserId, currencyTypes,